 Floors including sub-floors

 Repair category 1

-Notes Sections of flooring creak when weight tested.
-There are areas of uneven flooring in the bathroom.
+Notes No significant defects evident.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings

 Repair category 1

-Notes It should be ensured that internal glazing attached to pass doors is of a toughened safety glass design.
+Notes It is good practice to ensure that glazed panels are fitted with toughened glass.